PeterWaher/IoTGateway/Waher.IoTGateway.Resources/Root/Script.md

 )
 ```

+**Note**: Lazy inserts (or updates, deletions) are done when able.
+The statement may return before
+the operation completes.
+The operation will be executed at the next opportune time.

 #### INSERT SELECT

 You can insert multiple objects into a data source by combining an `INSERT` and a `SELECT`